alefonsecabb/alefonsecabb/README.md

 ## My name is **Alexandre da Fonseca** and my nickname is "alefonsecabb"!

 - 👀 I’m interested in Machine Learning, Data Science, AI and Business Intelligence.
 - 🌱 I’m currently studying Data Science at University of Techonology - FATEC Jundiaí - , and working at BANCO DO BRASIL S.A., where I manage a 19 people team in Human Resources, and also develop tools using Python, Power BI and EXCEL.
-We work with a massive custmoer database, getting insights and casting products sales campaingns according to Company´s strategies.
+We work with several customer databases, obtaining insights and casting product sales campaingns according to the Company's strategies.
 - 💞️ I’m looking to collaborate on Open Source projects
 - 📫 How to reach me alefonsecabb@gmail.com